Education Conferences & Opportunities

 Monthly Brain Cutting Review Conference

-We receive multiple request for shadowing our physicians each week.
-At this time due to the volume we are only able to accept a max of 2 days unless you have approval via email from a specific physician.
-To initiate your shadowing experience you may email the faculty with your request.
+We receive multiple requests for shadowing our physicians each week.
+At this time, due to the high volume of requests, we are only able to accept a maximum of 2 days, unless you have approval via e-mail from a specific physician.
+To initiate your shadowing experience, you may email the faculty with your request.
 Click here for a complete list of Child Neurology faculty.